 Teachers will assign clear deadlines and expectations for assignments and other learning activities related to their courses.
 Students will be responsible for these deadlines and will organize their time appropriately for the completion of these tasks.
 Should a student not hand in an assignment they will have their mark recorded as an NHI (Not Handed In).
 This mark will be calculated as a "0' in their final grade until such time as they meet with the teacher to discuss any process necessary for handing in their late assignment.
 Should a student not write a test, the same process will be followed until such time as they do write the test.
 Throughout this process, the teacher will use all means at their disposal to encourage the student to complete the assignment or write the test.
-They may for example: -post the NHI on the parent portal -encourage the student to complete the assignment or test
+They may for example:

+-post the NHI on the parent portal

--provide extra time/extra help if required
+- -encourage the student to complete the assignment or test -provide extra time/extra help if required

--call home/email home
+- -call home/email home

--meet with parents
+- -meet with parents

--call in the school counselor
+- -call in the school counsellor

--call in school administration
+- -call in school administration